Carl Jung & The Archetypes

 Jungian archetypes are commonalities we share deep in our psyche that populate to the collective unconscious.
 Since the unconscious can exert will over our conscious behaviour, these archetypal stories and motifs not only exist in the unconscious but are also playing out in reality.

 The archetypical influence runs deep.
-So deep it is embedded into our earliest stories.
-The epic of Gilgamesh, Norse mythology, Christianity, Summerian and Egyptian mythology, all these foundational stories for culture share themes and stories that Jung just couldn’t bare call ‘coincidence‘.
+Deeply embedded within our consciousness.
+The epic of Gilgamesh, Norse mythology, Christianity, Sumerian and Egyptian mythology, all these foundational stories for culture share themes and stories that Jung just couldn’t bare call ‘coincidence‘.

 There must be a reason for the creation of wonderfully complex, identical motifs which are near exact in copy and found universally around the world from cultures wholly independent of one another.